 The purpose of the Serving Robot is to deliver meals and drinks to guests and customers at hotels and airport lounges quickly and efficiently.
 The robot can deliver food or refreshments around the clock and with its built-in sliding tray, present the tray to the customer for easy removal.
 Once the delivery is confirmed, the Serving Robot makes its way back on its own.

-Designed to deliver luggage to the guests’ rooms, the Porter Robot minimizes the incon-venience that may result from slow service and long wait times during a hotel stay.
-The Porter Robot can also handle express check-in and check-out service and take care of payment, allowing busy guests to check out in a fraction of the time and have their lug-gage delivered to a waiting car.
+Designed to deliver luggage to the guests’ rooms, the Porter Robot minimizes the inconvenience that may result from slow service and long wait times during a hotel stay.
+The Porter Robot can also handle express check-in and check-out service and take care of payment, allowing busy guests to check out and have their luggage delivered to a waiting car in a fraction of the time.

-LG’s CLOi robots will be developed in parallel to ThinQ products, LG’s brand for con-sumer electronics and home appliances.
-LG CLOi is LG’s brand designed to deliver both emotional interaction and innovative convenience to customers utilizing the latest smart technologies.
+LG’s CLOi robots will be developed in parallel to ThinQ products, LG’s AI brand for consumer electronics and home appliances.
+LG CLOi is LG’s brand designed to deliver both emotional interaction and innovative convenience to customers utilizing AI technology.

 “As an important part of our future growth engine, LG is committed to expanding its portfolio of robots that can deliver real convenience and innovation in our customers’ lives,” said Ryu Hye-jung, head of the smart solution business division of LG’s Home Appliance & Air Solutions Company.
 “We will continue to develop a wide range of products across commercial and home robots while seeking new opportunities to contribute to the advancement of the robotics industry.”